MicrosoftDocs/SupportArticles-docs/support/sql/linux/mssql-conf-setup-fails-with-python-module-error.md

 # mssql-conf setup fails with python module error

-This article describes the python requirement for SQL on Linux and the workaround if you are experiencing lower python version while configure SQL Server on Linux.
+This article helps you resolve the mssql-conf setup with python module error.
+It also  describes the python requirement for SQL on Linux and the workaround if you are experiencing lower python version while configure SQL Server on Linux.

 _Applies to: SQL Server 2019 on Linux
 _Original KB number: